Varun Grover (information scientist): Biography

-Currently, Dr. Grover is the David D. Glass Endowed Chair and Distinguished Professor of IS at the Walton College of Business, University of Arkansas.
-He is Senior Editor for MISQ Executive, Editor of the Journal of the Association for Information Systems Section on Path Breaking Research, and has served as Senior Editor for MIS Quarterly (2 terms), the Journal of the AIS (2 terms), and Database.
-He is also current or former Associate/Advisory Editor of 15 other journals including the Journal of MIS, Decision Sciences, Information Systems Research, and Information Systems Journal.
+Currently, Grover is the George & Boyce Billingsley Endowed Chair and distinguished professor of IS at the Walton College of Business, University of Arkansas.
+He is senior editor for MISQ Executive, editor of the Journal of the Association for Information Systems Section on Path Breaking Research, and has served as senior editor for MIS Quarterly (2 terms), the Journal of the AIS (2 terms), and Database.
+He is also current or former associate and advisory Editor of 15 other journals, including the Journal of MIS, Decision Sciences, Information Systems Research, and Information Systems Journal.

 Grover is married.
 His interests include tennis, world travel, and home electronics.
 He is a deeply loyal fan of the Pittsburgh Steelers NFL team.

 Research

 Grover's research interests include IS value, IS strategy, e-business, KM, reengineering, innovation, the effect of IT on the individual in influencing identity and stress, and introspective work on the IS field and its welfare.
 While his work employs a positivist epistemology, it is not locked into one philosophy or even methodology.
-He have conducted field surveys, experimental designs, structured interviews, content analysis, secondary data analyses (e.g., strategic group analysis, event studies), field experiments, and modeling.
+He has conducted field surveys, experimental designs, structured interviews, content analysis, secondary data analyses (e.g., strategic group analysis, event studies), field experiments, and modeling.
 Most of his work has been published in major refereed journals and he recently co-edited three books on IT and process change.
-He have received a number of research awards and have been consistently recognized as the 1st, 2nd, or 3rd most productive researcher in widely recognized major (A level) IS journals (e.g., MIS Quarterly, Journal of MIS, Information Systems Research) in ten independent published studies and the 2nd most influential researcher based on citation impact in a recent study.
-Since 1990, he is the 2nd most published researcher in the prestigious AIS “Basket of 6” journals.
-He have also participated in various prominent roles in national conferences (e.g., ICIS, DSI, AIS) and is involved in leadership roles (e.g., Senior Editorship) in numerous premier journals.
+He has received a number of research awards and have been consistently recognized as the 1st, 2nd, or 3rd most productive researcher in widely recognized major (A level) IS journals (e.g., MIS Quarterly, Journal of MIS, Information Systems Research) in ten independent published studies and the 2nd most influential researcher based on citation impact in a recent study.
+Since 1990, he is the 2nd most published researcher in the prestigious AIS "Basket of 6" journals.
+He has also participated in various prominent roles in national conferences (e.g., ICIS, DSI, AIS) and is involved in leadership roles (e.g., Senior Editorship) in numerous premier journals.